The United Methodist Church and Homosexuality

 The Rev. Troy Plummer, executive director of the Reconciling Ministries Network -- a group that promotes the full inclusion of the LGBT community, said:

 "I’m tired of being compared to beasts in our church.
 Even if our world understandings differ, it’s just horrendous.
 That our perspectives differ is the truth, and we just voted 61 to 39 percent that we can’t tell that truth."
 4

 2012-MAY-04: Last day of the General Conference:

 The church's policies toward gay and lesbian clergy was to be discussed.
-However, because of the total lack of movement on matters relating to sexual orientation earlier in the conference, Friday's discussions were cancelled.
+However, because of the total lack of any inclusive movement on matters relating to sexual orientation earlier in the conference, Friday's discussions were cancelled.

 The next General Conference will be in 2016.

 - H. Eddie Fox, a delegate from Tennessee said that Bible passages support the exclusionary statements by the denomination.
 He said: